nihalpasham/JWT-based-device-auth/README.md

-# Commoditizing security for 'all connected-devices' - no matter the device.
+# Commoditizing security for 'all connected-devices' - especially low-cost connected-anything.

 **Context** - Evaluate how you could **vastly** improve security in any IoT project with 0.50$.